wodowiesel/GB-Dumper/README.md

 :heavy_exclamation_mark: The PCB should be produced at a manufacturer

-(like PCBWay) with the RoHS lead-free option for environmental protection.
+(like PCBWay/JLCPCB) with the RoHS lead-free option for environmental protection.

 Original: :copyright: 2011-2016 by insideGadgets

+Speed increases thanks to Frode vdM. (fvdm1992@yahoo.no) and David R.

 (https://github.com/insidegadgets/GBCartRead/ or support@insidegadgets.com)